IHE/RAD.IRA/input/pagecontent/volume-1.md

 **Figure 1:53.4.2.4-1: Error Handling Flow in IRA Profile**

-Figure 1:53.4.2.4-2 shows two sample use cases how error handling can be used in reporting.
+Figure 1:53.4.2.4-2 shows two sample use cases for how error handling can be used in reporting.

 <div>
 {%include syncerror_use_case.svg%}